ZingZing001/WaterMarkRemovalTool/README.md

    - Ideal for detecting solid black or grayscale text-based watermarks.

 ##### **Code:**

-NOTE: I have added some colour and HSV preset in the comments form; this method is guaranteed to remove the watermarks with a certain colour; try to playing around with the values.
+NOTE: I have added some color and HSV presets in the comments.
+This method is guaranteed to remove watermarks of a certain color.
+Try playing around with the values.

 ```python
 def is_text_color_rgb(img_array):
     # Identify black or near-black pixels in RGB color space